Where to Get a Duty-Free Discount in the Cook Islands

 Australia Duty-Free Allowances

-And considering there are a lot of Australians visiting the Cook Islands too, here is what you can bring back to Australia from Rarotonga.
-For each passenger 18 years old or older you can bring back to Australia:
+Considering there are many Australians visiting the Cook Islands as well, here is what you can bring back to Australia from Rarotonga.
+For each passenger 18 years old or older, you can bring back to Australia:

 French Polynesia Duty-Free Allowances